publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stE/ch51/schJ/ptIV/m__us_usc_t26_s5681.md

  __Amendments__

     1997—Subsec. (a).
 [Pub.
-L. 105–34, § 1415(b)(1)][/us/pl/105/34/s1415/b/1], struck out “, and every wholesale dealer in liquors,” after “spirits operations” and “section 5115(a) or” after “sign required by”.
+L. 105–34][/us/pl/105/34], § 1415(b)(1), struck out “, and every wholesale dealer in liquors,” after “spirits operations” and “section 5115(a) or” after “sign required by”.

     Subsec. (c).
 [Pub.
-L. 105–34, § 1415(b)(2)][/us/pl/105/34/s1415/b/2], substituted “on which no sign required by” for “or wholesale liquor establishment, on which no sign required by section 5115(a) or” and substituted “or who” for “or wholesale liquor establishment, or who”.
+L. 105–34][/us/pl/105/34], § 1415(b)(2), substituted “on which no sign required by” for “or wholesale liquor establishment, on which no sign required by section 5115(a) or” and substituted “or who” for “or wholesale liquor establishment, or who”.

     1979—Subsec. (a).
 [Pub.
-L. 96–39, § 807(a)(58)(A)][/us/pl/96/39/s807/a/58/A], substituted “distilled spirits operations” for “distilling, warehousing of distilled spirits, rectifying, or bottling of distilled spirits”.
+L. 96–39][/us/pl/96/39], § 807(a)(58)(A), substituted “distilled spirits operations” for “distilling, warehousing of distilled spirits, rectifying, or bottling of distilled spirits”.

     Subsec. (b).
 [Pub.
-L. 96–39, § 807(a)(58)(B)][/us/pl/96/39/s807/a/58/B], substituted “other than a distiller, warehouseman, or processor of distilled spirits” for “other than a distiller, warehouseman of distilled spirits, rectifier, or bottler of distilled spirits”, “section 5171(c)” for “section 5171(a)”, and “business of a distiller, warehouseman, or processor of distilled spirits” for “business of a distiller, bonded warehouseman, rectifier, bottler of distilled spirits”.
+L. 96–39][/us/pl/96/39], § 807(a)(58)(B), substituted “other than a distiller, warehouseman, or processor of distilled spirits” for “other than a distiller, warehouseman of distilled spirits, rectifier, or bottler of distilled spirits”, “section 5171(c)” for “section 5171(a)”, and “business of a distiller, warehouseman, or processor of distilled spirits” for “business of a distiller, bonded warehouseman, rectifier, bottler of distilled spirits”.

     Subsec. (c).
 [Pub.
-L. 96–39, § 807(a)(58)(C)][/us/pl/96/39/s807/a/58/C], substituted “in any distilled spirits plant” for “in any distillery, or in any rectifying, distilled spirits bottling”, “such distilled spirits plant” for “such distillery, or to or from any such rectifying, distilled spirits bottling”, and “to any distilled spirits plant” for “to any distillery”.
+L. 96–39][/us/pl/96/39], § 807(a)(58)(C), substituted “in any distilled spirits plant” for “in any distillery, or in any rectifying, distilled spirits bottling”, “such distilled spirits plant” for “such distillery, or to or from any such rectifying, distilled spirits bottling”, and “to any distilled spirits plant” for “to any distillery”.

     Subsec. (d).
 [Pub.
-L. 96–39, § 807(a)(58)(D)][/us/pl/96/39/s807/a/58/D], substituted “distilled spirits plant” for “distillery or rectifying establishment”.
+L. 96–39][/us/pl/96/39], § 807(a)(58)(D), substituted “distilled spirits plant” for “distillery or rectifying establishment”.

  __Effective Date of 1997 Amendment__

 [Pub.
-L. 105–34, title XIV, § 1415(c)][/us/pl/105/34/s1415/c], Aug.
+L. 105–34, title XIV][/us/pl/105/34/tXIV], § 1415(c), Aug.
 5, 1997, [111 Stat.
 1047][/us/stat/111/1047], provided that:

 > “The amendments made by this section \[amending this section and repealing [section 5115 of this title][/us/usc/t26/s5115]\] shall take effect on the date of the enactment of this Act \[Aug.
 5, 1997\].”